Fatma-Alwasmi/Fatma-Alwasmi/README.md

 - **Event:** Penn State Robotics Club
 - Built and designed a marble collecting robot, securing first place in the competition.

-## Connect With Me 📫

-For more details on these projects or potential collaborations, feel free to reach out through my [GitHub Issues page](https://github.com/username/repository/issues) or follow me on [Twitter](https://twitter.com/username).

 🔍 **Looking for more?** Keep exploring my repositories!